 Education: Applicants must be currently enrolled in, or have graduated from, a Bachelor's or graduate programme.
 Preference will be given to applicants who are just starting their careers!
 If you are currently in high school and interested please connect with us for other opportunities!

-Location: Internships are remote, which means internet access is key!
+Location: Mentorships are remote, which means internet access is key!
 However there are significant travel opportunities.

-Duration: The internship programme lasts for at least three months and can be as long as six months.
+Duration: The mentorship programme lasts for at least three months and can be as long as six months.

 Academic Credit: You may get academic credit from your institution of higher education for the internship.
 Check with your university to confirm their academic credit policy for internships.

-Please Note: This is an unpaid internship.
-Costs related to travel, insurance, accommodation, and living expenses are borne by either the interns or their sponsoring institutions.
+Please Note: This is an unpaid mentorship.
+Costs related to travel, insurance, accommodation, and living expenses are borne by either the mentees or their sponsoring institutions.